nicolacfoster/nicolacfoster.github.io/_pages/about.md

 ---

 Under construction.
-A collation of past work and showcasing of new content, with a focus on analyses of equity, cost and outcome data from cluster randomised trials.
+A collation of past and current research.